Zeno Regime of Collective Emission: Non-Markovianity beyond Retardation

-As promised above, we plot $\Delta P_e(t)$ of the decay of a single atom for $\omega_0 t\in[45, 50]$ in the right three panels of Fig.~\ref{fig_super}(e), in parallel to the curves of $\Gamma_{\text{inst}}(t)$ in Fig.~\ref{fig_sys}(b,c).
-We see that $\Delta P_e(t)$ of const-wQED almost overlaps with the Markovian exponential decay, and $\Delta P_e(t)$ of lin-wQED differs from them by much less than $1\Gamma_0/\omega_0$.
-Thus, in terms of $\Delta P_e(t)$, we conclude that the field memory effect is much more prominent in collective emissions than the decay of a single atom.
-Moreover, although our plots terminate at $t=50/\omega_0$, a much larger $t$ can be expected only after which the predictions of Eq.~\eqref{eq-int-dif} tend toward the predictions of Eq.~\eqref{eq-delay}.
-Consequently, the temporal resolution needed to observe the field memory effect is significantly relaxed.
+To compare, we plot $\Delta P_e(t)$ for the case of $N=1$ in the right three panels of Fig.~\ref{fig_super}(e), each for one choice of $\Gamma_0/\omega_0$.
+We find that predictions of the three models (solid, dashed and dotted curves) are almost indistinguishable for $\omega_0 t\in [45, 50]$.
+Thus, in terms of $\Delta P_e(t)$, the non-Markovian effect in the Zeno regime is much more prominent in collective emissions than in the decay of a single atom.
+And it is reasonable to conclude that the requirement of temporal resolution is significantly relaxed to the level of $\lesssim 10/\omega_0$.

-\paragraph*{Subradiance.} Now we study the decay of a subradiant state $\ket{\Psi_{\text{sub}}}=(\ket{\Psi_k}-\ket{\Psi_{-k}})/\sqrt{2}$ with $kd=\pi N/(N+1)$.
-It is an eigenstate of the effective non-Hermitian Hamiltonian obtained by the Markovian approximation~\cite{Asenjo-Garcia2017,Zhang:2019aa,Zhang:2020ab}.
-We suppose the same parameters as in Fig.~\ref{fig_super}(a,b) and plot $\Gamma_{\text{inst}}(t)$ of the whole chain in Fig.~\ref{fig_sub}(a).
+\paragraph*{Subradiance.} The effective Hamiltonian of waveguide QED defines a subradiant eigenstate approximated by $\ket{\Psi_{\text{sub}}}=(\ket{\Psi_k}-\ket{\Psi_{-k}})/\sqrt{2}$ with $kd=\pi N/(N+1)$~\cite{Asenjo-Garcia2017,Zhang:2019aa,Zhang:2020ab}.
+We suppose the same parameters as in Fig.~\ref{fig_super}(a,b) and plot $\Gamma_{\text{inst}}(t)$ for a chain initialized in $\ket{\Psi_{\text{sub}}}$ in Fig.~\ref{fig_sub}(a).
 In all cases, the subradiance is built through quick oscillations between emissions and absorptions.
-But the amplitudes of oscillation are different: the histogram-like curve of Eq.~\eqref{eq-delay} has the largest amplitudes, while the amplitudes of const-wQED is the modest.
+But the amplitudes are different: The piecewise curve predicted by Eq.~\eqref{eq-delay} has the largest amplitudes.
 In Fig.~\ref{fig_sub}(b), we plot $\Delta P_e(t)$ of the whole chain.
 It also shows apparent relative discrepancies between the three predictions.
-But because the state is subradiant, the values of $\Delta P_e(t)$ are comparable to the decay of a single atom.